Ladzies/ArtRoad/README.md

-# ArtRoad allows creators to make a real living by selling digital products.
+# An art marketplace app that allows creators to make a living by their digital art.

 ## MVP Features: